 - Abusive, obscene, or profane language and/or gestures

 - Bullying/Cyberbullying/Harassment

 - Fighting and/or disorderly conduct

 - Major computer use/network violations

 - Physical Assault

 - Possession of pornography

 - Repeated Level Two offenses

 - Theft

+- Threats

-- Use/possession of tobacco products
+- Use/possession of tobacco products (includes vaporizers and e-cigarettes along with accessories)

-- Vandalism\
+Vandalism

-\Act 16 of 1994 amends the Crimes Code to expand the offense of "institutional vandalism" to include carrying aerosol spray-paint cans, broad-tipped indelible markers or similar marking devices into an institution, such as a school building, with the intent to vandalize.
+Act 16 of 1994 amends the Crimes Code to expand the offense of "institutional vandalism" to include carrying aerosol spray-paint cans, broad-tipped indelible markers or similar marking devices into an institution, such as a school building, with the intent to vandalize.
 Pa.
 C.S.
-Section 3304 (a) (4).
+Section 3304 (a)(4).
 Act 17 of 1994 amends the Crimes Code to define defacing public and private property with spray paint or indelible markers as "criminal mischief."
 The Act also provides the court with a community service sentencing option in lieu of jail time for such an offense.
 Pa.
 C.S.
 Section 3307 (a.3).